distributed-system-analysis/pbench/docs/Agent/installation/ansible_based_installation.md

  export ANSIBLE_ROLES_PATH=$HOME/.ansible/collections/ansible_collections/pbench/agent/roles:$ANSIBLE_ROLES_PATH
  ```

-4. Create an inventory file (`~/.config/Inventory/myhosts.inv`) naming the hosts on which you wish to install pbench agent and including information about where the config file.
+4. Create an inventory file (`~/.config/Inventory/myhosts.inv`) naming the hosts on which you wish to install Pbench Agent and the location of the config file.
 Example [inventory file](assets/myhosts.inv).

 :::{note}
 if you're planning to push performance data to a 0.69 Pbench Server, you need to specify the server's private RSA key.
 Example [inventory file](assets/0.69_myhosts.inv).